Happy-Tomato/Maze-Solver/README.md

 # Maze-Solver

+Please Run the gui.py file and NOT the maze.py file.

 This is a project made in Python using the Tkinter GUI Toolkit.
 THe Algorithm used for the path finding is "Dijsktra's Algorithm" which was invented by Edsger W. Dijkstra in 1956.